opulo-inc/docs/docs/semi-assembly-3-1/index.md

 ### Assembly Video

 We have an instructional video that walks you through the process of assembling your LumenPnP.
 This video is just to help visualize how parts go together; you'll still need this guide to complete your build. **This video is for an older version of the machine**, with V-Slot rollers instead of linear rails.
-There will definitely be differences between what you see in the video and what you have in your box.
-Reference the written documentation before the video if you're unsure.
+There will definitely be differences between what you see in the video and what you have in your box. **Always reference the written documentation before the video.**

-You can find the video embedded below:
+!!! danger "Keep In Mind"
+    Don't worry if something in the video doesn't look exactly like what you have in the box.
+We’re constantly tuning and tweaking things to make them better and easier to use, so you might find things look slightly different.

 <!-- markdownlint-disable MD033 -->
 <div class="video-wrapper">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Ugixh3Ngr5E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-!!! danger "Keep In Mind"
-        Don't worry if something in the video doesn't look exactly like what you have in the box.
-We’re constantly tuning and tweaking things to make them better and easier to use, so you might find things look slightly different.

 ### Timing